jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Now, as we upgrade to the Internet Age, we have another "ism" in our way; antagonism.
 Despotism, racial prejudice, and gender oppression will always need to be kept at bay.
 But, Darth Blockbuster's ideology is by far Main Street's biggest problem today.

 Look at what antagonism has forced upon us during this pandemic.
 Limited medical supplies.
 A fragile supply chain.
 Getting informed via infotainment.
 Almost zero contact with medical professionals.
 A rush to work or study from home.
 A months long unemployment claim reviews.
-An extremely bureaucratic health-care system.
+An extremely bureaucratic healthcare system.

 Antagonism is why we're camels trying to cope in the Amazon during this crisis.